Watch out, Tesla: VW is making a $25 billion push into electric vehicles

 As Tesla factories deal with production issues, Volkswagen is making a major investment in its electric car future.
-The German automaker has lined-up $25 billion in battery supplies, according to Bloomberg.
+The German automaker has lined up $25 billion in battery supplies, according to Bloomberg.

 The report says that by 2021 Volkswagen expects to have 16 factories capable of electric vehicle production, up from three; By the end of 2025, the automaker plans to be producing 3 million electric cars a year.
 These efforts will target sales in China and Europe, but movement in North America is coming, Bloomberg reports.